Andrea Dworkin: Criticism

 Further critics have suggested that Dworkin called attention to real and important problems, but that her legacy as a whole had been destructive to the women's movement.
 Her work and activism on pornography—especially in the form of the Antipornography Civil Rights Ordinance—were criticized by liberal groups such as the Feminist Anti-Censorship Task Force (FACT).

 Dworkin was also met with criticism from sex-positive feminists, in what became known as the feminist sex wars of the late 1970s and 1980s.
 The sex wars were a series of heated debates that polarized feminist thought on a number of issues relating to sex and sexuality.
 Sex-positive feminist critics criticized Dworkin's legal activism as censorious, and argued that her work on pornography and sexuality promoted an essentialist, conservative, or repressive view of sexuality, which they often characterized as "anti-sex" or "sex-negative".
 Her criticisms of common heterosexual sexual expression, pornography, prostitution, and sadomasochism were frequently claimed to disregard women's own agency in sex or deny women's sexual choices.
 Dworkin countered that her critics often misrepresented her views, and that under the heading of "choice" and "sex-positivity", her feminist critics were failing to question the often violent political structures that confined women's choices and shaped the meaning of sex acts.

-However, in the 21st century, Dworkin has garnered favor with younger generations of feminists, Lauren Oyler (b.
+In the 21st century, Dworkin has garnered favor with some members of younger generations of feminists, Lauren Oyler (b.
 1991), Moira Donegan (b.
 1989), Jennifer Szalai (b.
 1979–80), Michelle Goldberg (b.
 1975), and Joanna Fateman (b.
-1974), who found liberal and sex-positive feminism lacking in depth of analysis and action.
+1974), who consider liberal and sex-positive feminism lacking in depth of analysis and action.